KevinWReed87/WF.MSCLAB/README.md

 <img src="https://i.imgur.com/NVQ66fn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>

 - Right-click each Key Management Service (TCP-In) rule and click Enable rule.
 - Now, take a look at the first rule, and you'll notice a green checkmark next to it, indicating that this rule, which allows communication, is currently enabled.
-On the other hand, the second rule is marked with a circle and a line through it, indicating that this rule, responsible for blocking communication, is also enabled.
+The second rule is marked with a circle and a line through it, indicating that this rule, responsible for blocking communication, is also enabled.

 <img src="https://i.imgur.com/1Kozvsz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>